 Our Health & Safety regulations also include the implementation and documentation of risk assessments.
 These are carried out collaboratively by the Work Safety Specialist, the department manager and workers on the relevant machines or systems.
-Depending on the issue, other experts, such as fire protection officer or company doctor, might also be consulted.
+Depending on the issue, other experts, such as a fire protection officer or a company doctor, may also be consulted.
 Minority professional groups, such as field workers or employees with physical disabilities, must naturally be included in these risk assessments.